jessiwu/isleT/README.md

-# islet
+# isleT🏝️

-A teachers rating app.
+isleT🏝️ is a teachers rating app built with Flutter framework.

 ## Info